bhuvi1212/News-app/Test Plan/Sprint 1 Test Plan.md

 - Sign-out<br>
 <h1>Approach</h1>
  <h3>Log-in: </h3>
+ The login page should contain an input field that takes the user-name/Email id and an input field to take the password.
  The login details must match with the details that are present in the database.
+ <h3>Sign-up: </h3>

 <h1>Pass/Fail criteria</h1>

 <h1>Testing Tasks</h1>